yang-hub/nebula-docs/docs-2.0-en/import-export/nebula-exchange/use-exchange/ex-ug-export-from-nebula.md

 The Exchange allows you to export data from NebulaGraph to a CSV file or another NebulaGraph space (supporting different NebulaGraph clusters).
 This topic describes the specific procedure.

-!!! enterpriseonly

-    Only Exchange Enterprise Edition supports exporting data from NebulaGraph.

 ## Preparation

 This example is completed on a virtual machine equipped with Linux.
 The hardware and software you need to prepare before exporting data are as follows.